netdata/go.d.plugin/docs/how-to-write-a-module.md

 The general idea - do not put everything in a file.

-We recommend using a file per a logical area.
+We recommend using one file per logical area.
 This approach makes it easier to maintain the module.

 Suggested minimal layout: